A Green Salad (also known as a Tossed Salad) is comprised of whatever fresh, raw vegetables you like.

-Do you eat a Green Salad everyday?
+Do you eat a Green Salad every day?
 Vegetables keep you healthy.
 They give your gut bacteria a happy life, and if your gut is happy, you are happy.
 There are so many options for a salad, aren't there?
-You can include just about any vegetables, fruits, nuts and seeds.
+You can include just about any vegetables, fruits, nuts, and seeds.
 When I go to a salad bar, I like it when they have cooked green peas, too.
-Homemade Coutons are an excellent addition to a Green Salad.
+Homemade Croutons are an excellent addition to a Green Salad.

 What You Need